-- Open all shields and check chains and belts for proper tension. - 2.
+- 1. Open all shields and check chains and belts for proper tension. - 2.
 Check setscrews and jam nuts on all sprockets, sheaves, shafts, etc. for proper torque. - 3.
 Check oil level in gear boxes.
-Remove the level plug on front face of gear box.
+Remove the level plug (lower one on right angle gearbox) on front face of gear box.
 Oil should just reach bottom of hole.
 Add high grade SAE 90 weight oil if necessary. - 4.
 Check hydraulic oil level in tractor.
-Add as necessary. - 5.
-Check all lubrication points (see chart on page 16) and lubricate accordingly. - 6.
-Connect tongue to tractor (see page 6 for instructions) then connect hydraulic lines for tank and header.
+Add as necessary.

+- 5. Check all lubrication points (see chart on page 21) and lubricate accordingly. - 6.
+Connect tongue to tractor (see page 9 for instructions) then connect hydraulic lines for tank and header.
 Slowly raise and lower the tank and header to work all air out of lines.
-Check lines for leaks and correct as necessary. - 7.
-Connect hydraulic lines for header rotation.
+Check lines for leaks and correct as necessary.

+- 7. Connect hydraulic lines for header rotation.
 Operate slowly until all air has escaped from the system.
-If

-- using the flow control kit #33-081-229, be sure to locate it OUTSIDE of the cab. - 8.
+If using the flow control kit #33-081-229, be sure to locate it OUTSIDE of the cab. - 8.
 Install tractor PTO driveline and secure shield chains.
 Operate combine at 1/2 speed for 5 minutes.
 Stop combine and check for loose bolts, nuts, chains, belts, sprockets, etc. and for hot bearings and gear box. - 9.
 Make any necessary corrections and run again at full speed for 10 minutes and check all items again. - 10.
-Check tire pressure and set at 32 PSI.
-Also check lug nuts for proper torque. - 11.
+Check tire pressure and set 4-row tires at 36 PSI and 6-row tires at 26 PSI.
+Also check lug nuts for proper torque.
+(400 ft lbs) - 11.
 Disengage all strippers before going to the field.
 Stripper handles should be rotated as decals indicate.
 The top (2) strippers are adjusted from the right side of the machine.
-The lower (5) strippers must be adjusted from both right and left sides of the machine.
+The lower (6) strippers must be adjusted from both right and left sides of the machine.
+On the right side the #2 cylinder stripper is adjusted in line with the stripper location, but on the left side the handle is located lower on the frame